Gimmick: Failed gimmicks

+The McDonald's 1984 Olympics promotion offered free McDonald's food to U.S. customers if the United States won medals in specific events at the 1984 Summer Olympics.
+Due to the boycott by many nations that had won many medals in prior Olympiads, the U.S. teams won significantly more medals than McDonald's had expected them to, causing shortages at some restaurants.

 In 1992, the British division of The Hoover Company launched a disastrous promotional campaign which promised free airline tickets to purchasers of its appliances.
 The division lost £50 million as a result and was eventually sold.

-In Poland in 1997, certain tobacco companies were using young sales representatives, traveling around in flashy company branded vehicles, to work clubs and venues where they gave away free cigarettes to patrons as part of the promotional effort.
+In 1997, certain Polish tobacco companies were using young sales representatives, traveling around in flashy company branded vehicles, to work clubs and venues where they gave away free cigarettes to patrons as part of the promotional effort.
 The sales and marketing team at Phillip Morris decided to add another gimmick to the sampling by having the sales reps use trick matches which lit with a simple scratch on jeans.
 In one case, the stocks of matches carried in a vehicle caught fire killing two sales reps and seriously injuring another.
 The incident created public relations problems for the company.

-In 1999, a Casa Sanchez Foods restaurant in California offered free lunch for life to anyone with a tattoo of its logo, a boy in a sombrero riding an ear of corn.
-More than 40 fans turned up with the tattoo claiming their reward, and the owners estimated that this could cost the business $5.8 million over 50 years (calculated at $8 per day, per customer).
-After running the numbers, the company decided to cap the number of people who could obtain the deal.
-The promotion returned in March 2010.